okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 * Secure your application with [multi-factor authentication](https://developer.okta.com/use_cases/mfa/)
 * And much more!
 Check out our [product documentation](https://developer.okta.com/documentation/)

 Are you sold?
-[Register for a forever-free developer account](https://developer.okta.com/signup/), and when you’re done, come on back so we can learn more about CI/CD with Spring Boot and Jenkins X!
+[Register for a forever-free developer account](https://developer.okta.com/signup/), and when you’ve finished, come on back so we can learn more about CI/CD with Spring Boot and Jenkins X!

 ## Create a Web Application in Okta